Skip to ContentSkip to Navigation

 Textbook contributions: on Peace and Conflict Studies:

 • How can culture help reconciliation in war-torn societies?
-A case study of the role of theatre in post-genocide Rwanda, in: Dillon, Lorna and Erika Silva (ed.), Art, Human Rights, Social Justice and Peacebuilding, Oxford: Oxford University Press (with Blanche Caroit, Stephan Engelkamp), accepted for publication and on
+A case study of the role of theatre in post-genocide Rwanda, in: Dillon, Lorna and Erika Silva (ed.), Art, Human Rights, Social Justice and Peacebuilding, Oxford: Oxford University Press (with Blanche Caroit, Stephan Engelkamp), forthcoming.

 Everyday spaces of the international.
 This work explores mundane places as conceptual venues to better understand (the study of) IR: